 Proprietoire 1886 - 1963 1884 -1966 b 1893 d 1930

 Germaine Simone CAZILHAC m Albert Francoise DELTOUR m Paulette Jeanne COMMERES

 b 27.03.1917 d 03.07.2010 10.04.37 b 20.04.1914 d 26.09.1978 20.06.75 b17.08.25 d ?

 As Germaine had no children the house was inherited by the Ledogar family who

 *In France, divorce by mutual consent was introduced by the law of 11 July 1975, by the then president, Valéry Giscard d'Estaing.

 We are currently researching the owners of the Domaine.
-Built in approximately 1880, probably by Francoise Cazilhac it was inherited by his only child, Germaine Simone Cazilhac.
+Built in approximately 1880, probably by the father of Francoise Cazilhac it was inherited by his only child, Germaine Simone Cazilhac.
 We know that Germaine was born in 1917, and that she was related, through her mother, to the Ledogar family who lived with her in the house when her parents died and who, from the 1960's raised their children here.
 The Ledogars owned and managed vineyards and used the massive barns, at the back of the house, to process the grapes as had Germaine's father.
 Ledogars still own vineyards and produce wine today.

 When renovating walls in the entrance to the gite, in the garage, I came upon a bricked up niche, in the niche was part of a rosary wrapped up in pink paper dated July 1883 - I put a photo of this on the village facebook page and Mr Joseph Ledogar came to see it, it obviously meant a lot to him so I gave it to him.
 He is in the old photo on the right, dated about 1969, holding his son Claude on the back of the donkey whilst Mr Joseph Ledogar senior holds the donkey's bridle.